microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---

-## Joining tables using the diagram view
+## Merging tables using the diagram view

 BENEFIT OF USING DIAGRAM VIEW